gnugat/redaktilo/doc/01-tutorial.md

 }
 ```

+It doesn't have any state, so you can use a single instance for your entire
+application.

 ## Initialization

-In order to manipulate a file, you need to create an instance of `Editor`:
+In order to create an instance of `Editor`, you can use the following factory:

 ```php
 <?php